How to Become a CPA

-The path to becoming a CPA can seem complicated.
-We’ve created a four-part guide to help make the process as simple as possible so that you know what you need to do and when you need to do it.
+The path to becoming a CPA can seem overwhelming - after all, there are several steps in the process including education, experience and other specific requirements.
+How do you become a CPA, and does where you live make a difference?
+The steps to getting a CPA license can be complicated, but we’ve created a four-part guide to help make the process of how to get a CPA as simple as possible, so you know what to do and when to do it.

 Step 1: Verify your state’s CPA licensing requirements

-States have different requirements for taking the CPA Exam and becoming a licensed CPA.
+Getting a CPA in each state has different requirements for taking the CPA Exam and becoming a licensed CPA.
 These variances can include residency or experience requirements, requirements for semester hours in accounting and more.
-You can find a full list of requirements by state and territory on the AICPA website.

 Step 2: Complete your degree and gain experience